emacs-mirror/emacs/mps/manual/source/reference/index.rst

 .. c:macro:: MPS_RM_CONST

     The :term:`root mode` for :term:`constant roots <constant root>`.
-This tells the MPS that the :term:`client program` will not change the :term:`root` after it is declared: tat is, scanning the root will produce the same set of :term:`references
-    <reference>` every time.
-Furthermore, for :term:`formatted roots
+    This tells the MPS that the :term:`client program` will not change the :term:`root` after it is registered: that is, scanning the root will produce the same set of :term:`references <reference>` every time.
+Furthermore, for roots registered by :c:func:`mps_root_create_fmt` and :c:func:`mps_root_create_table`,
-    <formatted root>` and :term:`table roots <table root>`, the client
-    program will not write to the root at all.
+    the client program will not write to the root at all.

     .. topics::